kbowden1800/bouncing-box/README.md

 Right now we are still hard-coding this position.
 We want this value to change over time so that the box moves on its own.

-# TODO 2: Create Variables to Avoid Hard-Coding
+# TODO 2: Use Variables to remember where we've been

-This TODO has 2 steps.
+This TODO has 3 steps.
 Make sure to complete all steps before moving on.

-We want to avoid hard-coding in our programs as much as possible.
+Animation requires us to re-draw the box in a new location on every Frame.
+However, in order to draw the box on Frame 2, we need to remember where it was on Frame 1.

-`moveBoxTo(100)` is hard-coded because it can only ever move the box to position `100`
+While we can manually move the box by calling the Function `moveBoxTo(100)` and then `moveBoxTo(200)` and so on, the programmer has to do the work of remembering where the box was.

-A Variable would allow us to call Functions without hard-coding the Arguments.
-For example, if we had a Variable called `positionX` we could call the Function like this: `moveBoxTo(positionX)`.
+Variables allow the computer to remember pieces of information as our program runs.
+If we create a variable called `positionX`, we can change that value on each Frame and then call the Function `moveBoxTo(positionX)`.

-Since the `update` Function is called 20 times/second, we can use it to draw 20 changing Frames/second.
+The `update` Function is called 20 times/second and we can use it to draw 20 changing Frames/second.

 ## Step 1: Declare your Variable